 Men and women share the same risk factors for contracting lung cancer.
-This is especially true of chronic exposure to tobacco smoke, which is responsible for 85 to 90 percent of lung cancer diagnoses across the board.
+This is especially true of chronic exposure to tobacco smoke, which is responsible for of lung cancer diagnoses across the board.
 The symptoms of lung cancer in women are also virtually the same as those in men.

 However, despite these similarities, there are some major differences that can affect the prognosis and treatment of this deadly disease.